UNIRIS/uniris-core/README.md

 | Command       | Description |
 | ------------- |-------------|
-| uniris       | Entry point to the UNIRIS network by running a blockchain node
+| uniris-node | Entry point to the UNIRIS network by running a blockchain node
+| uniris-interpreter | UNIRIS smart contract interpreter

 ## Architecture